Peppermint

 Lemon Verbana

 Aloysia citrodora, lemon verbena, is a species of flowering plant in the verbena family Verbenaceae, native to South America.
 Other common names include lemon beebrush.[2]
 It was brought to Europe by the Spanish and the Portuguese in the 17th century and cultivated for its oil.[3]
-Description Lemon verbena […]
+Description Lemon verbena is a perennial shrub or subshrub growing to 2–3 metres (7–10 ft) high.
+The 8-centimetre-long (3 in), glossy, pointed leaves are slightly rough to the touch and emit a strong lemon scent when bruised […]

 Rosemary

 Salvia rosmarinus, commonly known as rosemary, is a shrub with fragrant, evergreen, needle-like leaves and white, pink, purple, or blue flowers, native to the Mediterranean region.[3]
-Until 2017, it was known by the scientific name Rosmarinus officinalis, […]
+Until 2017, it was known by the scientific name Rosmarinus officinalis, now a synonym.
+It is a member of the sage family Lamiaceae, which includes many other medicinal and culinary herbs.
+The name “rosemary” derives from Latin ros marinus (“dew of […]

 Thyme

 origin/ latin name Thyme (/taɪm/) is the herb (dried aerial parts) of some members of the genus Thymus of aromatic perennial evergreen herbs in the mint family Lamiaceae.
-Thymes are […]
+Thymes are relatives of the oregano genus Origanum.
+They have culinary, medicinal, and ornamental uses, and the species most commonly cultivated and used for culinary purposes is […]

 Basil

 Basil (Ocimum basilicum), also called great basil, is a culinary herb of the Lamiaceae family (mints).
 Basil is native to tropical regions from central Africa to Southeast Asia.
-It is […]
+It is used in culinary practice worldwide, fresh and dried.
+The type used commonly as a seasoning is typically called sweet basil (or Genovese basil), as opposed […]